parse-community/docs/_includes/cloudcode/cloud-code.md

 # beforeFind Triggers

-*Available only on parse-server cloud code*
+*Available only on parse-server cloud code starting 2.2.20*

 In some cases you may want to transform an incoming query, adding an additional limit or increasing the default limit, adding extra includes or restrict the results to a subset of keys.
 You can do so with the `beforeFind` trigger.